-A guide to help you compare Russian mobile phone operators and get a Russian SIM card, plus how to dial Russian mobile numbers, country and areas codes, and Russian smartphone brands.
+A guide to help you compare Russian mobile phone operators and get a Russian SIM card, plus how to dial a Russian phone number, area codes, and Russian smartphone brands.

 Whether travelling or relocating to Russia, it is handy to know how you can connect with Russian mobile phone operators, whether you can use a Russian SIM card in your current mobile phone or if you are eligible to take out a mobile plan in Russia.
 You will also need to understand how to use Russian country and area codes when dialling a mobile number in Russia.

-This guide provided by international sim card provider Sim Options explains how to choose a Russian mobile phone company and get a Russian mobile number:
+This guide explains how to choose a Russian mobile phone company and get a Russian mobile number:

 - Using your mobile in Russia